hackle/blog-rust/raw/typescript-co-and-contra-variant.md

 The reason is the `&` operator does not really inspect the fields of the object types, instead, the intersection applies to the values of `T4` and `T5`.
 What does that mean?

-Think of `T4` and `T5` not as objects, they are not!
-They are types.
-If it makes any sense, make them interfaces.
+Think of `T4` and `T5` not as objects, because they are not - they are types!
+If it makes any sense, turn them into interfaces.

 ```TypeScript
 interface I4 { 'f1': string, 'f2': number };